 Individual sessions are offered for free to all students enrolled on NYC programs and last 45 minutes.
-The Counseling Service is available on Mondays & Tuesdays (Kallithea Campus) and is composed of three members: a psychologist, Dr Antonia Svensson, and two trainee CBT psychotherapists, Rim Kalboussi and Sofia Mertyri.
+The Student Counseling Service is available on Mondays & Tuesdays (Kallithea Campus) and is composed of a psychologist, Dr Antonia Svensson and a Cognitive Behavioural Psychotherapist, Ms Sofia Mertyri.
 Students can request an appointment via a phone call to the counselling service manager Dr Antonia Svensson (Tel.: 210 3225961-2), or via email: firstname.lastname@example.org

 What is the CBT approach?